Planned Parenthood Launches Huge Campaign To Fight Abortion Bans

 If you want people to pay attention, plastering your message across Times Square is a no-brainer.
 That's exactly what Planned Parenthood is doing.
-On Monday, the organization launched the Bans Off My Body campaign with a billboard in Times Square and a six-figure digital ad buy, Refinery29 can exclusively report.
+On Monday, the organisation launched the Bans Off My Body campaign with a billboard in Times Square and a six-figure digital ad buy, Refinery29 is exclusively reporting.

 Advertisement

-With Bans off My Body, Planned Parenthood is reminding anti-choice lawmakers that nearly one in four women will have an abortion — a safe, legal procedure — in her lifetime, and 77% of Americans are committed to preserving Roe v.
-Wade, the landmark 1973 ruling that legalized abortion nationwide.
+With Bans Off My Body, Planned Parenthood is reminding anti-choice lawmakers that nearly one in four women will have an abortion — a safe, legal procedure — in her lifetime, and 77% of Americans are committed to preserving Roe v.
+Wade, the landmark 1973 ruling that legalised abortion nationwide.

-Over 180 CEOs across the U.S. signed a letter recently denouncing the attacks on access to reproductive healthcare, including the recent wave of extreme abortion bans, as "bad for business."
-They include Rebecca Minkoff, Diane von Furstenberg, Twitter's Jack Dorsey, Glossier's Emily Weiss, The Wing's Audrey Gelman and Lauren Kassan, Birchbox's Katie Beauchamp, and Refinery29's CEO, Philippe von Borries.
+Over 180 CEOs across the U.S. signed a letter recently denouncing the attacks on reproductive rights, including the recent wave of extreme abortion bans, as "bad for business."
+They include Rebecca Minkoff, Diane von Furstenberg, Twitter's Jack Dorsey, Glossier's Emily Weiss, The Wing's Audrey Gelman and Lauren Kassan, Birchbox's Katia Beauchamp, and Refinery29's CEO, Philippe von Borries.

-Celebrities and other prominent people have made their voices heard, too: Over the weekend, comedian Tiffany Haddish announced that she is postponing her Atlanta show over Georgia's abortion ban.
+Celebrities and other prominent people have spoken out, too: Over the weekend, comedian Tiffany Haddish announced that she is postponing her Atlanta show over Georgia's abortion ban.
 Ariana Grande donated proceeds from her Atlanta concert to Planned Parenthood.
-Rep. Pramila Jayapal, a Democrat from Washington state, opened up about her abortion for the first time ever in an op-ed in The New York Times.
-Actress Busy Phillips recently shared the story of her own abortion when she was 15.
+Rep. Pramila Jayapal, a Democrat from Washington state, opened up about her abortion in an op-ed in The New York Times.
+Actress Busy Philipps recently shared the story of the abortion she had when she was 15.

 The billboard will be on display in Times Square through July 1.